Xavier's Biomedical Honor Corps

 - Recruitment visits to Xavier by representatives from a variety of health professions schools and related-graduate programs.

-Dates of the program: Activities for the Biomedical Honor Corps are conducted from August-April yearly during a student's freshman year at Xavier.
-The Biomedical Honor Corps is NOT a summer program.
+Dates of the program: Activities for the Biomedical Honor Corps are conducted from August-April yearly during a student's first year at Xavier.
+The Biomedical Honor Corps is NOT a summer program; it is a freshman-year enrichment organization for which participants receive no college credit.
+Go to http://www.xula.edu/premed/PMInfo/PMIndex.htm to view the tentative Biomedical Honor Corps meeting schedule and other important information for new freshman and transfer premeds.